As the health and wellness industry continues to grow, it can be difficult to determine which are the best vitamins…

 3. Laser Resurfacing

 Laser resurfacing uses repeating pulses of light beams onto one area of targeted skin.
 The laser works in two different ways.
 First, it destroys the outer layer of damaged skin, allowing new skin cells to develop in its place.
 Second, the heat from the laser encourages collagen production, a protein that helps keep skin tight and smooth.
 Performed by a plastic surgeon or dermatologist, the procedure can last for up to 2 hours and will improve fine lines, wrinkles, acne spots, acne scars, sunspots, birthmarks, and warts.
+For Rosacea skin treatment, a different type of laser therapy is used.

 Laser resurfacing will make the skin red immediately after treatment and will also make your skin sensitive to the sun for a few months.
 Be sure to apply SPF daily to avoid further sun damage.
 Results can last for years.